SAGA-1102/Capstone-Project-Part-1/README.md

 ## 🎯 Learning Objectives
 - Write Dockerfiles for containerising the application
-- Master Kubernetes fundamentals through hands-on practice
+- Write Kubernetes manifest files for container orchestration
 - Understand and implement HELM Chart for application deployment on kubernetes
 - Implement GitOps workflows using ArgoCD
 - Implement CICD pipelines using Jenkins